gvwilson/thirdbit/_posts/2014/2014-01-15-bootcamp-for-librarians.md

 </p>
 <blockquote>
   <p>
-    I believe...that the kinds of problems you are engaged with fundamentally change with every order of magnitude of the size of program you write...:
+    I believe…that the kinds of problems you are engaged with fundamentally change with every order of magnitude of the size of program you write…:
   </p>
   <ul>
     <li>